 First, commercial real estate transactions are not governed by the attorney review requirements that control residential real estate transactions.
 More often, the initial Contract for commercial real estate purchase is prepared by an attorney.
-The terms of the Contract are negotiated between the parties to the commercial Agreement and then finalized, and the Contract is signed.
-For larger transactions or if there is a business being sold simultaneously, the process may start with a Letter of Intent with a Contract to follow.
+The terms of the Contract often begin with a Terms Sheet or Letter of Intent, and are negotiated between the parties and then finalized in a formal Contract.
+For larger transactions or if there is a business being sold simultaneously, the Contract may have several asset schedules, and the parties will need to determine how to deal with inventory, benefit plans, key employees and any seller financing.
+Frequently, the Seller will be subject to a non-compete and/or non-solicitation covenant.

 Once the Contract has been executed, it will typically provide for a period of due diligence in which the purchaser is allowed to inspect the property.
 Inspections can include searching for structural defects, environmental contamination, reviewing the history, including the environmental history of the property, checking to confirm that the zoning matches the purchasers’ anticipated use of the property, confirming the existence of adequate utilities and performing searches with the New Jersey Division of Taxation to insure that the current owner is up to date on taxes.
 Once all of these due diligent steps are completed, the parties await confirmation of any financing if financing is involved.